StarHPC/Issues/README.md

-# Star HPC Research Community Support
+# Star HPC Issue Tracker

 Welcome to the **Star HPC Support** repository!
 This is an issues-only repository is for reporting, tracking, and resolving issues with job submission, scheduling, storage, account management, and other technical matters.